Scott216/Leak_Detector_obsolete/Water_Detector_Main/Water_Detector_Main/ReadMe.txt

 is wet.
 A high input means it's dry, low is wet.

 For sponges that are too far to be hard wired to the op-amps, pansStamps RF devices are used.
-A panStamp should be able to runfor a couple months on one CR123 battery.
+A panStamp should be able to run for a couple months on one CR123 battery.

 There are two panStamps transmitting wet/dry status.
 They also transmit their ID, battery voltage and temperature.
 They sleep for 8 seconds, wake up for 1/2 second to transmit, then repeat.